chenzy9738/EFGTNet/README.md

 ```bash
 python test.py
 ```
-You can try out directly some of our pretrained models.
-The checkpoints can be found here.
+You can directly obtain our visualization results from [here](), or download our pretrained model.
+The checkpoints can be found [here]().

 ---